lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  is the equation for converting flux and error in the flux to error in magnitude.

-and clicking the "OK" button.
+    The "Define Synthetic Column" window filled out for creating a u-band AB magnitude error column.

-Each time you add a column, the column will appear in the "Table Columns"
+**2.7.**  Note that each time a column is added, column will appear in the "Table Columns" window.
-window:

 .. figure:: /_static/TOPCAT_CMD_tutorial_12.png
     :name: TOPCAT_CMD_tutorial_12